 David Soler Crespo is a Spanish freelance journalist.

-In 2019, he founded Africa Mundi, the first digital media site in Spanish covering solely African news.
-For the past five years he has covered the Sub-Saharan African region for media such as El País, El Confidencial and Diari Ara.
-He is part of the Foreign Press Association Africa and holds a Degree in Journalism from the University of Navarra and an MSc in Politics of Africa from SOAS University of London.
+In 2019, he founded Africa Mundi, the first digital media site in Spanish to exclusively cover African news.
+For the past five years, he has reported on the sub-Saharan African region for media outlets such as El País, El Confidencial and Diari Ara.
+He is part of the Foreign Press Association Africa and holds a degree in Journalism from the University of Navarra and an MSc in Politics of Africa from SOAS University of London.

 David Soler Crespo